Discrete diffusion-type equation on regular graphs and its applications: Introduction

 The paper is organized as follows.
-In Section \ref{sec:Preliminaries} we recall basic notation and we prove necessary results associated to the discrete $I$-Bessel function, including explicit formulas and asymptotic expansions.
-Section \ref{sec: main results, proof} is devoted to proofs of our main results, except Corollary \ref{cor: rw distribution}.
+In Section \ref{sec:Preliminaries} we recall basic notation and recall properties of regular graphs.
+We prove necessary results associated to the discrete $I$-Bessel function, including explicit formulas and asymptotic expansions in Section \ref{sec: discrete Bessel}.
+Section \ref{sec: main results, proof} is devoted to proofs of our main results, except for Corollary \ref{cor: rw distribution}.
 The proof of Corollary \ref{cor: rw distribution} is completed in Section \ref{sec: rand walks}.
-Random walks on a sequence of finite $(q+1)-$regular graphs are further studied in Section \ref{sec: limit_distribution}.
-We prove that the limiting distribution of return probabilities of a uniform random walk on a sequence of finite $(q+1)-$regular graphs (satisfying certain natural geometric condition), as their number of vertices tends to infinity, approaches the distribution of return probabilities on the tree $T_{q+1}$, see Proposition \ref{prop:limit_distribution}.
-In Section \ref{sec:counting} we derive explicit and finite expressions for $N_{m}$, the number of geodesics of length $m$, in terms of the spectrum of the Laplacian and special values of discrete $I$-Bessel functions.
-If $X$ is finite, we show that our results complement main results of \cite{Mn07}.
+Random walks on a sequence of finite $(q+1)$-regular graphs are further studied in Section \ref{sec: limit_distribution}.
+We prove that the limiting distribution of return probabilities of a uniform random walk on certain sequences of finite $(q+1)$-regular graphs, as characterized by a natural geometric condition and that the number of vertices tends to infinity, approaches the distribution of return probabilities on the tree $T_{q+1}$; see Proposition \ref{prop:limit_distribution}.
+In Section \ref{sec:counting} we derive explicit and finite expressions for $N_{m}$, the number of closed irreducible walks without tails of length $m$, in terms of the spectrum of the Laplacian and special values of discrete $I$-Bessel functions.
+If $X$ is finite, we show that our results complement the main results of \cite{Mn07}.
 Finally, in Section \ref{sec: applications} we show how one can solve certain other diffusion equation using the discrete $I$-Bessel function.